 The Valley Gardeners was founded in the year 2000.
 Several keen gardening friends, living in the Itchen Valley in Hampshire, had the idea to start a club for like minded residents of the villages and towns in the Winchester area.
-Now, 17 years later, the club has a 120 members (as well as a substantial waiting list) and is a thriving part of local life.
+Now, 21 years later, the club has 120 members (as well as a substantial waiting list) and is a thriving part of local life.
 Members enjoy not only the 16 plus events organised by the Club each year but the friendship and social interaction which comes through the shared love of gardening and plants.

 In the warmer months of the year, The Valley Gardeners visit interesting and beautiful gardens throughout the south of England.
 This might be an afternoon visit to a local garden in Hampshire or a day long excursion by coach to a more distant garden (or two), often with lunch and/or tea included in the day's itinerary.
 We have introduced Study Days recently when a small group of members concentrate on a specific topic with refreshments provided of course!
 In 2020, David Hurrion taught us how to create our own cutting garden and the year before we had a study day all about permaculture from Maggie Harland.

-We organise a bi-annual holiday by coach,(and a mini-break in the alternate year) visiting gardens in different areas of the country and in 2012 we made our first foray overseas, to Normandy to see some stunning French gardens and a unique opportunity to visit the French version of the Chelsea Flower Show, at Courson.
+We organise an annual holiday by coach, visiting gardens in different areas of the country and in 2012 we made our first foray overseas, to Normandy to see some stunning French gardens and a unique opportunity to visit the French version of the Chelsea Flower Show, at Courson.
 In 2019, we visited 4 wonderful gardens in Essex including the iconic Beth Chatto garden.